Pipes of War

 ‘Uh guys, there’s a man in here and I think he’s really upset about something.’

-‘Oh, no, that’s Nelson,’ said HyJean.
+‘Oh, no, that’s a patient from the hospital, we’re looking after him,’ said HyJean.
 ‘Don’t go in there, he’s sleeping.’

 Captain Clean explained to his colleagues about their trip to the hospital and the prospect of Nelson joining the squad.